thorcat/crosschain-website/docs/Affiliate Program.md

 ### 3. The Thorchain network converts the fee to $RUNE and sends it to your address. (no trust required)

 In order to send Rune to your address, the fees must first be converted by the network.
-If the amount of money swapped is too small, it will be swallowed by the network because it will be unable to pay for the conversion.<p>&nbsp;</p>
+If the amount of money swapped is too small, it will be swallowed by the network because it will be unable to pay for the conversion.
-<p>&nbsp;</p>

 ![affiliateprocess](./images/affiliateprocess.png)

-<p>&nbsp;</p>

 ## Crypto Karma: Recruiting other affiliates